MDAnalysis/UserGuide/doc/source/formats/index.rst

 Often when data is not provided by a file, it will be guessed based on other data in the file.
 In this scenario, MDAnalysis will issue a warning.
 See :ref:`guessing-label` for more information.

+If a trajectory is loaded without time information, MDAnalysis will set a default timestep of 1.0 ps, where the first frame starts at 0.0 ps.
+In order to change these, :ref:`pass the following optional arguments to Universe <universe-kwargs-label>`:

+    * ``dt``: the timestep
+    * ``time_offset``: the starting time from which to calculate the time of each frame

 .. _format-overview-label: